Coorbit theory of warped time-frequency systems in $\mathbb{R}^d$: Frequency-adapted tight continuous frames through warping

 Thus, $\mathcal G(\theta,\Phi)$ is a wavelet system in the sense of~\cite{bernier1996wavelets,fuhr1996wavelet}, with the dilation group given by the diagonal $d\times d$-matrices with entries in $\RR^+$.
 The derivations above do not seem to generalize, however, to a setting that recovers wavelets with respect to general dilation groups.
 Finally, the expression of $g_{y,\omega}$ through linear operators applied to a single \emph{mother wavelet} $\widetilde{g}$ defined in the time-domain relies on properties of the coordinate-wise logarithm $\textbf{log}$ and does not generalize to arbitrary warping functions $\Phi$.\\

-\textbf{Radial warping.} By choosing the warping function $\Phi$ to be radial, we can construct time-frequency systems with frequency resolution depending on the magnitude $|\xi|$ of $\xi\in\RR^d$.
+\textbf{Radial warping.} By choosing the warping function $\Phi$ to be radial, we can construct time-frequency systems with frequency resolution depending on the modulus $|\xi|$ of $\xi\in\RR^d$.
 The deformation is then fixed on any $(d-1)$-sphere of fixed radius, similar to isotropic wavelets (see \cite[Section~2.6]{da92} and \cite[Example~2.30]{fuhr2005abstract}).
 Generally, radial warping functions are of the form

 for a strictly increasing diffeomorphism $\varrho : \RR \to \RR$.
-Under suitable additional assumptions on $\varrho$, it can then be shown that $(\Phi_\varrho)^{-1} = \Phi_{\varrho^{-1}}$ and that $\Phi_\varrho$ is a warping function as per Definition \ref{def:warpfun}.
-An in depth study of radial warping with some specific examples is provided in Section~\ref{sec:RadialWarping}. \\
+Under suitable additional assumptions on $\varrho$, it can then be shown that $(\Phi_\varrho)^{-1} = \Phi_{\varrho^{-1}}$ and that $\Phi_\varrho$ is a warping function as per Definition \ref{def:warpfun}. \nicki{It will be shown in future work that radial warping does \emph{not} recover isotropic wavelets exactly in dimensions $d > 1$, for any choice of $\varrho$, but that warped time-frequency systems can be close to isotropic wavelets in a sense that will be made formal in the mentioned follow-up work.} An in depth study of radial warping with some specific examples is provided in Section~\ref{sec:RadialWarping}. \\

 \textbf{An explicit, exotic example for $d=2$.} To demonstrate that there is potential for warping functions beyond the separable and radial cases, consider the continuous $\mathcal C^1$-diffeomorphism